bencmorrison/Global/README.md

 // Then you use the property wrapper in some type. final class SomeRandomClass {
     /// This will allow us access to the `SomeGlobalState` stored in `GlobalValues`
+    //If you want this to be Read and Write use @GlobalRW
     @Global(\.state) var state
 }
 ```

 ### The macro way.

 The macro way is pretty simple, and easy.
 We will use the type above to show this example as well.
 It too takes the same idea as the `@Enviornment` maco, and also takes on `@Entry` macro as well.
-To prevent any sort of headaches I decided to not name my macro `@Entry` as well.
-Instead we will use `GlobalValue`.
+For `Global` the macro that mirrors @Entry is `@Item`.

 Bu default the macro will create all defaultValues as a stored constant property (`let v: Int = 0`).
 If you would like to change this to a computed variable add the argument `propertyType` to your macro.
-Example: `@GlobalValue(propertyType: .computed) var v: Int = 0` which will result in `var v: Int { 0 }`
+Example: `@Item(propertyType: .computed) var v: Int = 0` which will result in `var v: Int { 0 }`

 **Requirments** to keep in mind: